platisd/cpp-command-parser/README.md

     * Zero or more optional arguments: May be of any number or not provided, but cannot precede a mandatory argument and cannot be combined with a `std::optional` argument

+In addition to the above, any user-defined type that is default constructible and constructible from a `std::string` is also allowed.

 ## Why not `insert your favorite CLI parsing library here`?

 In all fairness, this library was created under the misconception that [cxxopts](https://github.com/jarro2783/cxxopts)